Skip to content

 A-Lender Financing

-Traditional banks and credit unions typically offer rates between 4% and 5% for rental properties.
+As of April 2026, traditional banks and credit unions typically offer 5-yr fixed rates between 4.04% (broker channel) and 4.75% for rental properties through their residential mortgage financing programs.
 These lenders use conservative qualification methods, calculating debt ratios based on 50-80% of rental income.
 Once investors accumulate multiple properties, these institutions often decline further applications based purely on the number of properties owned, regardless of Cash Flow performance.

 B-Lender Alternatives